openebs/openebs/k8s/upgrades/0.9.0-1.0.0/README.md

 *All steps described in this document need to be performed on the Kubernetes master or from a machine that has access to Kubernetes master*

- - Run below command to update OpenEBS control plane components labels.
+ - Run below command to perform pre-upgrade operations on OpenEBS related components.
     ```sh
     $ ./pre-upgrade.sh <openebs_namespace>
     ```